Things to do in Madrid for adults

 Explore the Royal Palace of Madrid

-It’s an enormous building, the biggest functioning royal palace in Europe, with over 3000 rooms.
-Taking a tour of the Royal Palace is like stepping into a time machine, with exhibits that date back as far as medieval times.
+It’s an enormous building – the largest functioning royal palace in Europe – with over 3,000 rooms.
+And with that many places to stash stuff, you can be sure there are plenty of old treasures to ogle.
+Indeed, taking a tour of the Royal Palace is a little like stepping into a time machine, with exhibits that date back as far as medieval times.

 Enjoy a picnic in Retiro Park